tonypdmtr/68hc08/asm8.md

 |`#MACRO [@@]`      |`#MACRO` tells the assembler to treat unknown assembly language operations as possible macros.
 Normal instructions (including the built-in macro instructions) have priority over macros, so macros named the same as active built-in operations can only be called with the `@` prefix.<br><br>In effect, when in this mode, the assembler automatically adds the `@` symbol if an unknown operation is found to be a macro name.
 In this mode, one can invoke macros either way, with or without the `@` prefix, but instructions have priority over same name macros.<br><br>_Note_: To avoid problems, all macros should internally use the `@macro` syntax so they can be properly expanded regardless of mode.
 |`#MCF [@@]`        |`#MCF` ("Macros Come First") is similar to `#MACRO` (i.e., no `@` prefix is required for calling macros) but in this case macros have priority over same-name instructions but only when called from outside any macros.
 Macro chaining (i.e., jumping to a macro from inside a macro) is still only possible using the `@` prefix when a macro name collides with an active instruction name.
 So, using this mode is 100% compatible with macros written before this mode was introduced and does not require editing macros to use the `!instruction` format mentioned next.<br><br>If you're in `#MCF` mode, and you want to temporarily give priority to a real instruction (without changing to `#Macro` or `#@Macro` mode), you must prefix it with a `!` (exclamation point.)<br><br>The `#MCF` mode is most useful when you want to override the functionality of any internal instruction with something more involved (a macro), as for example, when porting code from another CPU with similar instructions but different functionality (e.g. `LDX` in 68HC11 is a word operation, and it may compile without errors in the 68HC[S]08 but with incorrect operation as it will not affect the full HX register).<br><br>I do not recommend casual use of this mode as it may make the source code totally misleading (if instructions which are now possibly macros aren't what they seem but something completely different.)
 |`#MCF2 [@@]`       |`#MCF2` is almost the same as `#MCF` but it doesn't have the restriction where macros named the same as instructions require the `@macro` format from within macros.
 This is the most 'dangerous' of all available modes, since it is always the macro which has precedence.
 If you need to be certain you use a real instruction and not a possible macro with the same name, you MUST use the !instruction format.
 |`#@MACRO [@@]`     |`#@MACRO` turns off this option.
 This is the default setting when a new assembly begins.
 In this mode, you can only invoke macros with the `@` prefix.
 This is the recommended mode for most normal applications.<br><br>Hint: The macro is normally invoked as an instruction, which means its name must appear after column one.
-Regardless of the current macro mode, when a macro call is made using the default `@macro` (or `%macro`) format, its invocation can start even in column one, since it can't ever be a symbol that starts with one of these two characters [`@` and `%`].<br><br>_Note_: If the optional `@@` parameter is provided to any of the four directives mentioned above, macro chaining is effectively disabled, and any otherwise 'chained' calls now become truly nested calls (as if the \@@macro format is used at all times a macro is called).<br><br>*WARNING*: Macros written based on the default 'chain' behavior may no longer operate the same (since non-\@\@ macro calls include an implied following `mexit`).
+Regardless of the current macro mode, when a macro call is made using the default `@macro` (or `%macro`) format, its invocation can start even in column one, since it can't ever be a symbol that starts with one of these two characters [`@` and `%`].<br><br>_Note_: If the optional `@@` parameter is provided to any of the four directives mentioned above, macro chaining is effectively disabled, and any otherwise 'chained' calls now become truly nested calls (as if the `@@macro` format is used at all times a macro is called).<br><br>*WARNING*: Macros written based on the default 'chain' behavior may no longer operate the same (since non-`@@ macro` calls include an implied following `mexit`).
 To simulate the same behavior, when the `@@` option is active, make sure you add an `MEXIT` command after each otherwise 'chained' macro call.
 By the way, this will make the macro work the same way regardless of the `@@` sub-mode being in effect or not.<br><br>When the `@@` sub-mode is in effect, you still need to observe the various calling methods based on which of the three macro modes you're in.
 To cancel the `@@` sub-mode, simply give any of these directives without it.
 |`#MAXLABEL number` |Define the maximum recognizable Label Length from the legacy 19 characters up to an absolute maximum of 50 characters.<br><br>_See also the command-line option_ `-LL`.<br><br>`#PUSH` and `#PULL` will save/restore the value of this setting.
 |`#MEXPORT macro[,macro]*`|Export one or more macros in the EXP file (if one is produced).
 File-local macros cannot be exported.
 If a macro is not currently defined, a warning will be issued.<br><br>The `#!MEXPORT` variant will suppress warnings for undefined symbols.
 |`#MLIMIT [expr]`   |Sets the maximum macro nesting limit to the value of the optional expression.<br><br>If no expression follows the default value of 100 is used.
 This value should be more than adequate for nearly all cases.<br><br>Minimum value is zero (which practically disables macro call nesting).
 Maximum is 10000 (ten thousand).<br><br>_Note_: Macro nesting uses extra memory during assembly.
 You should avoid using macro nesting if the same functionality can be achieved by using macro chaining, or even the most efficient simple looping (`MTOP` pseudo-instruction).